yingweiwo

 Additional Infomation

-The human plasma concentrations of Ifenprodil are reported to be approximately 0.1 μM. after a single administration of its clinical dosage (Aventis Pharma's data).
-In animals, the radioactive ifenprodil in the brain and heart after its intramuscular administration was approximately 5–8 times and 5–10 times higher, respectively, than that in blood (Nakagawa et al, 1975).
-Therefore, the present findings suggest that GIRK channels in the brain and heart may be inhibited by ifenprodil at clinically relevant concentrations in these tissues.
-Activation of GIRK channels in physiological conditions induces K+ efflux, leading to membrane hyperpolarization (North, 1989), whereas inhibition of GIRK channels leads to a depolarization of the membrane potential, resulting in an increase in cell excitability (Kuzhikandathil and Oxford, 2002).
-Therefore, in clinical use ifenprodil might affect various brain and heart functions via the inhibition of GIRK channels, which are expressed widely in the nervous system and the atrium (Kobayashi et al, 1995; Karschin et al, 1996).
+It has been reported that after a single clinical dose, the concentration of ifenprodil in human plasma is approximately 0.1 μM (Aventis Pharma data).
+In animal studies, intramuscular injection of radiolabeled isofenprodil resulted in concentrations in the brain and heart approximately 5-8 times and 5-10 times higher than in the blood, respectively (Nakagawa et al., 1975).
+Therefore, our results suggest that isofenprodil may inhibit GIRK channels in the brain and heart at clinically relevant concentrations.
+Under physiological conditions, activation of GIRK channels induces K+ efflux, leading to membrane hyperpolarization (North, 1989); while inhibition of GIRK channels leads to membrane depolarization, thereby increasing cellular excitability (Kuzhikandathil and Oxford, 2002).
+Therefore, in clinical applications, isofenprodil may affect various brain and cardiac functions by inhibiting GIRK channels, which are widely expressed in the nervous system and atria (Kobayashi et al., 1995; Karschin et al., 1996).

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.